Philly teen beats the odds, recruited to play football at West Point Military Academy this fall

 #NEXT on @6abc: His father died when he was 13, his mom is on disability…Jamir Reyes will tell you kids from his neighborhood don’t go to college.
 Against all the odds, he will be the first in his family to go to college… bound for West Point Military Academy. pic.twitter.com/1J7x82xl0L— Christie Ileto (@Christie_Ileto) February 2, 2022

-The high school senior at Imotep Charter High School will be playing free safety for West Point Military Academy's football team once he finishes a year at their prep-school.
+The high school senior at Imhotep Charter High School will be playing free safety for West Point Military Academy's football team once he finishes a year at their prep-school.

 "It's definitely an honor because, especially coming from where I come from, a lot of people don't get an opportunity to go play there," said Reyes.
 "When I was 13, my dad passed away.
 So my mom being a single mom basically, on disability - it's hard for her to provide for us.
 I was always at the gym or doing football just to get my mind off of it."